 Well, the answer might come as a surprise—and as a relief.
 Put aside the books and put on your favorite movie: you should spend the evening before the exam relaxing!
 Test day anxiety is a big problem for many students, bringing their actual test scores down from their practice test averages, sometimes by as much as 100 points.
 And the best thing you can do to combat this test day anxiety is to go into the exam as relaxed and confident as possible.
 That means pausing and taking a breather the night before the exam.

+For more help on your SAT, check out our SAT prep course.
 Here are a few more things you should consider doing the night before the test!

-Physically Get Ready for the Test
+Physically Get Ready For The Test

 The night before, there are a few SAT-related things you should do.
 One is to go back over the test center information.
 Be sure you know where the test center is, how to get there, and exactly what time you need to show up.
 It wouldn’t hurt to do a “dry run” trip to the test center, just to be sure you don’t get lost on the morning of.
 If you’re going to be driving the next day, take a trip over in your car.
 If you’re taking public transportation, find out the bus or train information and take a trip that way.